Faye

 Paisley was the second animal welcomed onto our farm.
 Our very first pig!!
 She came to our attention the week we moved to the farm.
 Paisley’s previous owners were unable to take her with them when they relocated.
 Moving from a very small pen in a backyard Paisley was quick to embrace farm life.
 Insisting on starting every day with a belly rub, she spends most days sunning herself and wagging her tail.
 Shortly after her arrival on the farm we met Faye, Paisley (reluctantly) took on the role of ‘mother’ leaving us with two lovely, sweet pigs who willingly accept love and food anytime.

-DOB September 18, 2018
+DOB: september 18, 2018

 Walter was just 12 days old when he arrived on the farm.
 We bottle fed Walter for the first 6 months he was here on the farm and he loved every minute of the attention he was given.
 Nothing has really changed.
 You can’t be outside without giving Walter a minute of your time.
 He demands it.
 He loves a chin scratch and a nice long chat.
 Walter loves a good puzzle and is quite adept at sneaking out of his pen.
 He loves to find the gardens and help himself.
+Walter is no longer the only cow on the farm, in July of 2023, Edna moved in!
+Walter came on a little strong but before long he and Edna were spending their days chewing cud together in the sun.

 Henry